McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker/eyetracker.md

 ### Calibration

-Lets the machine knows how to translate eye images into gaze coordinates on the screen
+Let the machine knows how to translate eye images into gaze coordinates on the screen

 1. Both eyes should be tracked (i.e., there should be green and blue crosses on both eyes)
 2. When calibration starts, confirm fixation *IMMEDIATELY AFTER* the eyes move by pressing the Return key.